getorix1/zippy_clipper/README.md

 The *.in files become *.c, *.h etc by action of the <i>make</i> command.

+Make the file <i>configure</i> executable then:

+configure && make -j 8 -B

+where -j 8 means you have 8 cores on your cpu (adjust asnedded)

+Then run Zipp-bin and click Re-load Clips button.
+A sample video will be present.

 Kevin C. O'Kane <br>
 kc.okane@gmail.com <br>
 https://www.cs.uni.edu/~okane <br>